What Does Implied Consent Mean For You?

 What If I’m Arrested?

-If you are arrested for DUI, or your license is suspended for refusing a chemical test, the first thing you should do is call an expert DUI attorney.
+If you are arrested for DUI, or your license is suspended for refusing a chemical test, the first thing you should do is call an experienced Atlanta DUI attorney.
 At Hawkins Spizman Kilgo, we have decades of combined experience representing clients who have been arrested for DUI.
 Your initial consultation is free.
-Call now.
-770-685-6400.
+Call now at 770-685-6400.